Brad Boxberger: Tampa Bay Rays

 On January 22, 2014, the Padres traded Boxberger, Logan Forsythe, Matt Lollis, Matt Andriese, and Maxx Tissenbaum to the Tampa Bay Rays in exchange for Alex Torres and Jesse Hahn.
 During spring training, the Rays optioned Boxberger to the Durham Bulls of the International League.
 On May 8, 2014, Boxberger entered a game against the Baltimore Orioles in the top of the sixth inning with the bases loaded and no outs.
 He proceeded to strike out the first three batters he faced on nine total pitches, thus becoming the second Rays pitcher ever to pitch an immaculate inning and the first major-league pitcher known to accomplish the feat with the bases loaded.
 In 63 games, Boxberger finished with a 2.37 ERA with 104 strikeouts in 64.2 innings.
 He also saved 2 games.

-With Jake McGee on the disabled list at the start of the 2015 season, Boxberger served as the Rays' closer.
+With Jake McGee on the disabled list (DL) at the start of the 2015 season, Boxberger served as the Rays' closer.
 He successfully converted his first ten save opportunities, and remained the closer after McGee's return.
 Boxberger was selected for the 2015 MLB All-Star Game.
 Boxberger finished the season with a 3.71 ERA in 69 appearances, converting 41 of 47 save opportunities to lead the American League.

 In his first spring training appearance of 2016, Boxberger tore his adductor brevis muscle, requiring surgery.
-He began the season on the disabled list, returning to the Rays on May 30.
-In his first appearance of the 2016 season, Boxberger strained his left oblique muscle, and went back on the disabled list.
-He made 27 total appearances in 2016.
+He began the season on the DL, returning to the Rays on May 30.
+In his first appearance of the 2016 season, Boxberger strained his left oblique muscle and went back on the DL, not returning until July.
+He made 27 appearances in 2016.

-In the 2017 season, Boxberger was activated off the DL on June 20 after lat and forearm injuries.
-He was given a set-up role behind Álex Colomé.
+In the 2017 season, Boxberger was activated off the DL on June 20 after lat muscle and forearm injuries.
+He was given a setup role behind Álex Colomé.
 For the second straight season, he endured an injury plagued season, appearing in only 30 games.

 Arizona Diamondbacks

 On November 30, 2017, the Rays traded Boxberger to the Arizona Diamondbacks for Curtis Taylor.
 Boxberger won the closer competition in the 2018 spring training and served as the Diamondbacks closer.
 On September 10, he was removed as closer after a rough patch to begin the month.
 He had 32 saves at the time of his removal.
 He finished 3–7 with an ERA of 4.39 in 53 1/3 innings.

+During MLB Players' Weekend from 2017 through 2019, players were allowed to use nicknames temporarily on the back of their jerseys for select games.
+In August 2018, Boxberger became the first major leaguer to represent his name in emojis on the back of his uniform.
+Boxberger used two consecutive emojis of a box and a burger ("📦🍔") as a homophone for his last name, an idea he said that his wife had helped create.

 On November 30, 2018, the Diamondbacks non-tendered Boxberger and he became a free agent.